-In this 4-minute video, Jim Doyle, Adjunct Professor of Direct Marketing at American University for 19 years, describes the cooperative teach-and-learn efforts between American University and the DMAW Educational Foundation.
-Over 1,000 students have graduated from Jim’s direct marketing class, with many moving on to work at a variety of direct marketing companies in the D.C. area.
-Here, Jim explains why he believes so strongly in the partnership.
+In this 4-minute video, Jim Doyle, Adjunct Professor of Direct Marketing at American University for 19 years, described the cooperative teach-and-learn efforts between American University and the DMAW Educational Foundation.
+Over 1,000 students graduated from Jim’s direct marketing class, with many moving on to work at a variety of direct marketing companies in the D.C. area.
+Here, Jim explains why he believed so strongly in the partnership.